AlexaVanSchaardenburg/cms-ibotta-challenge/README.md

 Create a very basic headless CMS blog.
 The webpage will utilize a Next.js starter package and a Contentful CMS.
 At the end of this project, the expectation will be to have a styled, working website with a Next.js front-end with content delivered by Contentful.

 ## Reflections
-I really enjoyed creating this project as it was the first time I had used Contentful and learning a new tool is always exctiting.
+I really enjoyed creating this project as it was the first time I had used Contentful and learning a new tool is always exciting.

 **Key Takeaways**
 - I gained a deeper understanding of headless CMS architecture and its advantages, including improved maintainability and adaptability to evolving technologies.
-- I expanded on my knowlege of styling using various frameworks and methodologies in css
+- I expanded on my knowledge of styling using various frameworks and methodologies in css

-## Scenrio Slideshow
+## Scenario Slideshow
-The linked slide show answers the follwoing prompts:
+The linked slide show answers the following prompts:

 1. UX improvements:
 What improvements would you make to the blog you just built?
 What elements